edgeryders/webkit-alpha/README.md

 # Webkit 1.0

-This repository is for new Webkit development updates.

-## Update 0.1

 This repository is for Webkit 1.0 which uses the XML template formate.

 This version of the Webkit features:

  - A parser for generating sites using XML syntax and Markdown for shorter and simpler configurations.
 An example of this syntax can be seen in use [here](https://edgeryders.eu/raw/13810.json).
  - A sandbox and local mode for switching between loading local and remote configurations
  - A template system for loading specific layouts from a configuration
  - A theme system for loading custom styles from a configuration